Get PeakVisor App

 There are two ways to fly to Mammoth:

 • The best option is Eastern Sierra Regional Airport in Bishop (BIH) on United.
 They currently offer direct service from San Francisco (SFO) and Denver (DIA).
-Bishop is a small airport, but Denver is massive and it’s easy to find a connection from anywhere in the world.
-I did some research and as long as you’re not traveling during Christmas / New Year's, flights are about $500 cross-country.
-All relevant links to plan your trip, including transport to and from the airport.
+Bishop is a small airport, but Denver is massive, and it’s easy to find a connection from anywhere in the world.
+I did some research, and as long as you’re not traveling during Christmas / New Year's, flights are about $500 cross-country.

-• The second option is Mammoth Yosemite Airport (MMH), which is only 12 minutes from town.
-It sounds easy, but Advanced Air only offers flights from Burbank, Carlsbad, and Hawthorne — all secondary airports that will make a connecting flight more difficult to find.
-This is a niche choice for those who already live in Southern California — or have a private aircraft.
+• The second option is Mammoth Yosemite Airport (MMH), only 12 minutes from town.
+It sounds easy, but Advanced Air only offers flights from Burbank, Carlsbad, and Hawthorne — all secondary airports that will make finding a connecting flight more challenging.
+MMH is a niche choice for those who already live in Southern California — or have a private aircraft.

 Mammoth Mountain, California